Quick Faith Builders for Parents: 12 Methods to Put Jesus First

 5. The After-Church Report

 Encourage families to begin a new after-church tradition.
 On the way home, family members will take turns telling one thing they learned at church that day, one thing they enjoyed, and one thing they didn’t understand or want to learn more about.
-This new tradition will help solidify lessons learned, give parents the opportunity to answer their kids’ questions, and give families a chance to find out what everyone is experiencing at church.
+This new tradition will help solidify lessons learned, give parents the opportunity to answer their kids’ questions (or figure out together how to get the answers), and give families a chance to find out what everyone is experiencing at church.

 6. “Fortunate” Cookie Recipe